Per-Scholas-Org/product-engineering-proposals/blockchain_metaverse_doc.md

 By the end of this exercise, you should have a good understanding of how to navigate AAVE and OpenSea, as well as how to set up your own MetaMask wallet.

+## Assesment

+1. **Multiple Choice:** What is blockchain technology primarily used for?

+    a) Email communication
+    b) Graphic design
+    c) Securely storing and managing data
+    d) Online advertising

+2. **True or False:** Blockchain technology is only useful in the financial sector.

+3. **Multiple Choice:** Which company uses blockchain technology to provide transparency and traceability in their supply chain?

+    a) Apple
+    b) De Beers
+    c) Microsoft
+    d) Ford

+4. **Short Answer:** Describe in your own words how IBM's Food Trust blockchain enhances food safety.

+5. **True or False:** Blockchain records can easily be changed or hacked.

+6. **Multiple Choice:** What is the key feature of Maersk's TradeLens platform?

+    a) It provides graphic design services for shipping materials.
+    b) It provides a shared view of shipping transactions, improving interaction and information sharing among participants in the supply chain.
+    c) It offers an online platform for booking and tracking shipments.
+    d) It's a social media platform for employees in the shipping industry.

+7. **Short Answer:** Explain how blockchain technology can reduce costs associated with paperwork processing.

+8. **True or False:** MetaMask is a type of digital wallet used to store cryptocurrencies and interact with decentralized applications.

+9. **Multiple Choice:** What is one of the potential benefits of Aave, the DeFi protocol?

+    a) It allows users to earn interest on deposits.
+    b) It provides free email services.
+    c) It offers music streaming services.
+    d) It is a platform for video conferencing.

+10. **Short Answer:** Describe how OpenSea provides a marketplace for NFTs and how it is related to blockchain technology.

+Please provide clear and concise answers, and remember, there's no penalty for guessing if you're unsure about an answer.
+Good luck!